nazalexx/S14A2023-final-Energuru/README.md

 ### Milestone 7 Tasks (08-06-2023)

 Both:
-1. Polish all the website's information and appearence
+1. Polish all the website's information and appearence **COMPLETE**

 ## References & Citations